0xvashishth/CalcHub/Calculators/Sleep_Calculator/readme.md

 # Sleep Calculator

-The provided Sleep Calculator calculates the amount of sleep that a person needs each day.
+The provided Sleep Calculator calculates your bed time based on the time at which you want to wake up.
+It ensures that you get proper sleep in 90 mins cycles.

-# Inputs required for calculation of BMI
+# Inputs required for calculation of Sleep hours

-- Date of Birth
+- Wake up time

 ## Built with